International Technology Law Association (ITECHLAW)

 He advises clients and litigates on Intellectual Property (copyrights, trademarks, designs, database rights, trade secrets, patents,…) and Information Technology law matters (data protection, privacy, online contracting, E-commerce, E-marketing, outsourcing, domain names…).

 He usually assists and represents businesses in the following sectors : software & apps development, system integration, IT consulting, SaaS & cloud solutions, data and services hosting, data mining & big data, video gaming & simulators, complex all-in-one solutions, web development, SEO, E-Learning platforms, IoT & connected devices, medical data platforms & devices, on-line advertisement & entertainment, online commerce and merchandise distribution sectors.
-He developped a particular experience in Free/Open Source software, content, data and hardware licensing.
+He has built up a strong experience in Free/Open Source software, content, data and hardware licensing.

 Philippe’s practice encompasses also a wide range of commercial law matters, including any forms of distribution (exclusive and non-exclusive distributorships, agencies, franchising agreements,…), promotion and advertisement of goods and services, trade practices and consumer protection compliance.